 $7.4 million raised for local nonprofits tops last year’s total

-“Yesterday, our community once again demonstrated its generosity and commitment to supporting the organizations that make such a difference to us all,” said Linda Beech Cutler, chief executive of the Sacramento Region Community Foundation, which has organized the day-long giving challenge since its beginning in 2013.
+“On May 3, our community once again demonstrated its generosity and commitment to supporting the organizations that make such a difference to us all,” said Linda Beech Cutler, chief executive of the Sacramento Region Community Foundation, which has organized the day-long giving challenge since its beginning in 2013.
 “We are immensely grateful for the good work these nonprofits do every day and for the donors who gave during this year’s Big Day of Giving.”

 The success of Big Day of Giving 2018 was made possible by the generosity of local donors, who made over 39,500 donations to support the Sacramento region's nonprofits.

 In all, nonprofits in the capital area generated $7,365,780* on May 3, and each of the 587 participating nonprofits received donations.
 The amount each nonprofit raised is available to view on the leaderboard at www.bigdayofgiving.org/leaderboards.

 Along with helping nonprofits raise much-needed funds, the Foundation offers a robust training program to help build the capacity of participating nonprofits in areas such as donor engagement, board development, collaboration, marketing outreach, and storytelling prior to Big Day of Giving.
 This year, a record 700 nonprofit staff and board members participated.

 “Its impact is greater than a single day,” said Angie Dixon, Executive Director of The First Tee of Greater Sacramento, which raised $85,541 on May 3.
 “Each year, Big Day of Giving strengthens our engagement with the community: we take advantage of its myriad opportunities to grow our visibility, collaborate with our nonprofit peers, and elevate our partnership with our Board of Directors, all of which helps bring new supporters to our mission.”